In early April of 1863, the Civil War entered its third year with no immediate end in sight. The casualty list for the north

 York State Soldiers’ Home was becoming a reality.

-and Bath offered 220 acres and $6,000 in cash and offered the services of the Davenport Institute for Orphaned Girls for
+offered 220 acres and $6,000 in cash and offered the services of the Davenport Institute for Orphaned Girls for soldiers

 On April 8, 1878, the Grand Army of the Republic Soldiers’ Home of the State of New York was transferred to the state and